 - 4.1 We liaise closely with your external auditors in preparing, and then delivering, a co-ordinated approach to the provision of assurance. - 4.2 We speak regularly with the External Auditors to consult on audit plans; discuss matters of mutual interest; discuss common understanding of audit techniques; methods and terminology; and to seek opportunities for co-operation in the conduct of audit work.
 In particular, we will offer the External Auditors the opportunity to rely on our work where appropriate, provided this does not prejudice our independence. - 4.3 Internal audit forms a significant part of the organisation's governance arrangements and it is therefore also important that Internal and External Audit have an effective working relationship.
 To facilitate this relationship we included in the Audit Charter liaison arrangement with the external auditors under the Public Internal Audit Standards.
-The key principles behind this agreement are: - a willingness and commitment to working together; - · clear and open lines of communication; and - avoidance of duplication of work where possible.
+The key principles behind this agreement are: - a willingness and commitment to working together; - clear and open lines of communication; and - avoidance of duplication of work where possible.

-Appendix A - Annual Audit Plan 2017-18
+Appendix A - Annual Audit Plan 2018-19

-AUDITABLE AREA PROPOSED TIMING 1 JASP 2 PLAN DAYS Commentary on Coverage Core Assurance Core Assurance Core Financial Systems Assurance: General Ledger Payroll Cash & Bank Payments & Creditors Income & Debtors Q3 25 To provide assurance with regards the adequacy and effectiveness of the systems of internal control in operation to manage the core financial systems.
+AUDITABLE AREA PROPOSED TIMING 1 JASP 2 PLAN DAYS Commentary on Coverage Core Assurance Core Financial Systems Assurance: • General Ledger • Payroll • Cash & Bank • Payments & Creditors • Income & Debtors Q3 Feb 2019 25 To provide assurance with regards the adequacy and effectiveness of the systems of internal control in operation to manage the core financial systems.
 The scope of the work will include, but not be limited to: Policies and procedures Access controls Amendments to standing data Reconciliations Authorisation routines Reporting Similar to in previous years, the audit will include operations within the Multi-Force Shared Service (MFSS).
-Procurement Follow-up Q3 5 To provide assurance that sound controls are in place and value for money is being sought in respect of the procurement of goods and services.
-The audit will cover both local / under £25k expenditure, and the use of the East Midlands Strategic Commercial Unit (EMSCU) for expenditure above £25k.
-An audit took place in 2016/17 for which the EMSCU element of operations received limited assurance.
-It was determined weaknesses in the systems of internal controls are such to put the Organisation's objectives at risk.
-The area will revisited to provide assurance that recommendations previously made have been implemented satisfactorily.
+See OPCC001.
+Code of Governance Q1 July 2018 8 To provide assurance with regards compliance with the Code of Corporate Governance.
+In particular, it will review the process for compiling the Annual Governance Statement and will provide a challenge with regards the evidence collected to support the declaration.
+Strategic & Operational Risk Assurance Partnership Working Q4 Feb 2019 10 The audit will provide assurance with regards how the Force and OPCC work with their key strategic partners.
+The audit will focus on, for a sample of strategic partnerships, the governance arrangements underpinning the partnership, including the rationale / aims of the partnership, decision-making, objectives, budget implications, performance and risk management.